-After arrival there will be a sightseeing motor coach tour around St. Petersburg.
-Czar Peter the Great accomplished what could seem impossible back in those days – he built a remarkable European city on really swampy lands.
-You’ll learn a lot more today.
+Upon arrival there will be a sightseeing motor coach tour around St. Petersburg that is the highlight of your Russian River adventure.
+Czar Peter the Great accomplished what could have seemed impossible back in those days - he built a remarkable European city on really swampy lands.
 Enjoy the extravagant baroque architecture of the city center, Nevsky Prospect, Palace Square and Smolny Convent.
 A nice choice of optional tours is offered while the ship is in St. Petersburg.
 Breakfast, lunch and dinner aboard.

-More of the city & Hermitage tour today.
+There will be more of the city & the Hermitage tour today.
 This morning, visit the many wonders of the elegant Winter Palace, which today houses the Hermitage Museum, one of the largest art and cultural museums in the world.
-The Hermitage is one of the world's largest and most prestigious museums, and is a must-see for all first-time travelers to the city.
+The Hermitage is one of the world's most famous and the most prestigious museums, and is a must-see for all first-time travelers to the city.
 With over 3 million items in its collection, it also definitely rewards repeat visits, and new-comers can only hope to get a brief taste of the riches on offer here, from Impressionist masterpieces to fascinating Oriental treasures.
 Breakfast, lunch and dinner aboard.

 Time to bid farewell to your new friends and the elegant city of St. Petersburg.
-Disembarkation.
-Breakfast aboard.
+Disembarkation after breakfast.